-Our next event is currently planned for the 29th March and will be held at 'The Spire' in Poole town centre (Details Below) and will hopefully feature a very special guest speaker, so be sure to save the date!
+Our next event is currently planned for the 29th March and will be held at 'The Spire' in Poole town centre (Details Below) and will feature Chris Beale from Poole CVS (Poole Council for Voluntary Services) and Martyn Underhill PCC (Dorset Police Crime Commissioner) as guest speakers, as well as lots of activities and displays, as well as delicious refreshments.
+So be sure to save the date!

 "Our AGM held on the 12th July was hosted at The Spire in Poole Town centre.
 As well as the election of people to various roles within PO55 there were refreshments serves and some great guest speakers."

 Our first guest speaker was Claire Wade from Poole Housing Partnership spoke at the AGM about FareShare, a charity based in Southampton.
 FareShare take food from supermarkets that has been rejected (often simply for abnormal shapes etc.) and give it to homeless shelters, women's refuges and other groups for meals.
 It is estimated that 270,000 tonnes of surplus food go to waste every year, and FareShare try to re-distribute as much of it as possible.

 Our second speaker was Debbie Oldfield from Dorset Police

 spoke about doorstep crime, and in particular:

 Distraction Burglaries:A person will try to enter a household by pretending to be someone else (e.g. a police officer, council-worker).
 Whilst the homeowner is distracted, possessions will be stolen.

 Rogue Traders: An unsolicited trader will offer their services to the homeowner (e.g. gardening, building work).
 They will then lead the homeowner to believe that more work needs doing or charge substantial amounts.